langmm/canopy_factory/README.md

-Unfortunately, there are not pre-built LPy binaries available for Mac w/ AppleSilicon (ARM64) so it (and one of its dependencies) must be installed from source (see the "Building from source" section below).
+Unfortunately, there are not pre-built LPy binaries available for Mac w/ AppleSilicon (ARM64) so it (and one of its dependencies) must be installed from source (see the "Installing from source" section below).
 The `environment_build_lpy.yml` file should be used to create & populate the conda environment prior to completing the build steps below.